billhennessy/blog-chunky/content/post/2020/how-to-pray-for-us-election.md

 ----

-### Archbishop Vigano's Introduction to the 54-Day Novena
+### Archbishop Viganó's Introduction to the 54-Day Novena

 > Anyone who believes he can merit the glory of Paradise by living a mediocre life knows he is on the wrong track: Regnum caelorum vim patitur et violenti rapiunt illud [The kingdom of heaven suffers violence, and the violent take it by force](Mt 11:12).
 In these strong words of the Gospel we understand that only the violent can in some way conquer the Justice of God and obtain its reward thanks to His infinite Mercy.
 A violence, a force, that is certainly not that of the world but that consists above all in recognizing our own unworthiness – as mortal creatures before the Uncreated and Eternal Being, and as sinners before the Holy of Holies – and also the Omnipotence of God, who deigned to redeem us by the Passion and Death of His Divine Son.
 I would also say that the first act of this sublime violence to conquer the Kingdom of God was accomplished by Our Lord, who in the eternity of time wanted to restore the Fall of Adam by offering himself to the Father to redeem us from sin and death: Tunc dixi: Ecce venio.
 In capite libri scriptum est de me, ut faciam Deusvoluntatem tuam [Then I said: Behold, I come.
 In the scroll of the book it is written of me, that I should do your will, O God](Ps 39:8-10).
 Similarly, Our Lady also responds to the Archangel Gabriel: Ecce ancilla Domini: fiat mihi secundum verbum tuum [Behold the handmaid of the Lord: be it done to me according to your word](Lk 1: 38).
 >